kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 weight = 80
 +++

-This page describes python based visualizations, how to create them, and how to use them to visualize results within the Kubeflow Pipelines UI.
+This page describes Python based visualizations, how to create them, and how to use them to visualize results within the Kubeflow Pipelines UI.

 ## Introduction